nickbild/shaides/README.md

 As mentioned in the [AWS instructions section](https://github.com/nickbild/shaides#aws), you can train on your own images to add additional objects and gestures.
 Next, modify [infer_rt.py](https://github.com/nickbild/shaides/blob/master/infer_rt.py) to specify the actions to take when each object/gesture combination is detected.

+Beyond home automation, many additional applications of this technology can be envisioned.
+For example, in a healthcare setting, it could be adapted to allow medical professionals to place orders, request assistance, and add documentation to an Electronic Health Record.

 ## Bill of Materials

 All materials can be purchased for ~$150.